 Mike received a Bachelor of Arts in economics from Oberlin College and a Bachelor of Music in organ performance from Oberlin Conservatory.
 He earned his MBA from the University of Chicago, with a focus on finance and quality & operations improvement.

-Outside of the office, Mike volunteers as board chairman for MAPS Worldwide, a multi-service, non-profit child adoption organization.
+Outside of the office, Mike volunteers as board vice-chairman for Stepping Stones, a multi-service non-profit child adoption and family services organization.
 He is also a board member for the Boston Celebrity Series, reflecting his musical background and his passion for the arts.

 "When I was training as a classical musician, I was guided by the idea that 'proper preparation prevents poor performance.'
 It's a variation of the '5 Ps' – the British Army adage – and a good reminder that you have to break down problems in order to solve them, then prepare and practice so that you can perform at the top of your game.
 In music, as it is in work and life, performing at your best takes a strong work ethic, focus and discipline."